 GNI has published the Assessment Toolkit, a common methodology to be used by all assessors drawing from the Global Reporting Initiative, UNGPs, and previous assessments.
-This cycle of assessment will take place in two groups to better serve the growing number and diversity of companies being assessed.
+The GNI Board will review company assessments on a rolling basis across its first three meetings in 2019.

 “We are pleased with our extended pool of 12 assessors.
 Identifying assessors with the optimal qualifications to successfully conduct assessments of member companies is essential to the credibility of GNI’s assessment process,” said Judith Lichtenberg, GNI Executive Director.